 - Check your cooker is off.
 Gas cookers are harder to notice so double check.

 - Turn heaters off and put up fireguards too if you have them.

 - Put candles, naked flames and cigarettes out properly.
-It is much safer to smoke outside.
+It is much safer to smoke outside and ensure they are put out properly in an ashtray.
 Make sure candles or naked flames are secured in a proper holder and away from materials that may catch fire – like curtains.

 - Remember to turn off those Christmas lights!

 - Make sure that everyone in your home can easily find the keys for doors and windows – always keep them in the same place.

 - Keep mirrors and other reflective materials like glass and crystal away from sunny windows as the reflection can start a blaze.